Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.8.10
+🧩 Fixing Perplexity Pages export
+Some quirky things under the hood but Perplexity Pages export is now working again!

 # 3.8.9
 🧩 Fixing Perplexity and Claude export
 Perplexity and Claude changed their interfaces again, but we're now back!